 Since the 1980s, the need for law enforcement and correctional staff has increased dramatically.
 As many baby boomer practitioners approach retirement, there will be an increasing demand for criminal justice professionals at all levels.
 Law enforcement and correctional agencies are placing a high priority on the professional development of their workforce.
 Those who possess a Master’s degree will have a competitive edge in the job market, and will be more likely to be promoted through the ranks.

-The Department of Criminal Justice and the College of Continuing and Professional Education (formerly University College and Extension Services) have joined efforts to offer an innovative Master of Science Degree in Criminal Justice program to working professionals who are seeking opportunities for career growth or a career change.
+The School of Criminology, Criminal Justice, and Emergency Management and the College of Continuing and Professional Education (formerly University College and Extension Services) have joined efforts to offer an innovative Master of Science Degree in Criminal Justice program to working professionals who are seeking opportunities for career growth or a career change.
 The M.S. degree in Criminal Justice will expand and increase individual competency and give you the tools necessary to research and solve problems as they relate to the criminal justice system.

 The Master of Science in Criminal Justice enhances the study of the criminal justice system with an emphasis on the following areas: solid leadership and management skills, being an informed consumer of criminal justice research, understanding conceptual and theoretical frameworks of crime and criminal justice, and identifying current trends in corrections, policing, criminal justice and criminology.
 The curriculum is designed to offer a balance of theory and application that will prove to be challenging to students and useful in the field.
 This program provides the requisite knowledge and opportunity for individuals to be competitive for administrative positions in law-enforcement, the courts, corrections, private security, probation and parole, research positions in criminal justice agencies, pursue advanced degrees, and community college teaching positions in criminal justice.